ValerijanPro/ImageMemorabilityPredictionML/README.md

 The data for this research was gathered through a **real-world scientific experiment** inside the **Innovation Center of the School of Electrical Engineering**, Belgrade.
 More than **850 participant eye-tracking data** was gathered.

+Parts of this work were published in an international conference and a national conference.¹

 ## Demo (pipeline)
 ![Poster overview](assets/1.png)